dcsaorg/DCSA-OpenAPI/ovs/v2/README.md

 - `facilitySMDGCode` is deprecated - `facilityCode` together with `facilityCodeListProvider` in `eventLocation` should be used instead

 ### [Release v2.0.3 (...)](https://app.swaggerhub.com/apis/dcsaorg/DCSA_OVS/2.0.3)
-A bugrelease to fix the facilitySMDG code problem
+A bugrelease to fix the `facilitySMDGCode` problem

 - `facilitySMDGCode` is deprecated - `facilityCode` together with `facilityCodeListProvider` in `eventLocation` should be used instead